dhis2/tool-prv-validator/MANUAL.md

 #### Viewing Results

-1. **Validation Results:**
+1. **Invalid Conditions:**
-   - The "Validation Results" tab displays a table of program rules with missing variables or errors.
+   - The "Invalid Conditions" tab lists program rules with invalid condition expressions.

-   - Use the "Filter by Programme" dropdown to filter results by selected programs.
+2. **Invalid Actions:**
+   - The "Invalid Actions" tab lists program rule actions with invalid expressions.

-2. **Unused Variables:**
+3. **Unused Variables:**
    - The "Unused Variables" tab displays a table of program rule variables not used in any program rules.
    - Use the "Filter by Programme" dropdown to filter variables by selected programs.